European Union

 Average maternal age (AMA)

-The average maternal age (AMA) at birth stands at 30.3 years in 2023, showing little change from the year before.
-Looking back over the last five years, AMA has experienced an upward trend, averaging 30.1 years during that period.
-Compared with the 2010s average, this figure is 0.8 years higher.
-Among all regions worldwide, the the EU holds the distinction of having the lowest average maternal age, ranking 38 out of 38.
+The average maternal age (AMA) at birth in 2023 stands at 30.3 years, showing little change from 2022.
+During the last five years, there has been a gradual increase, with the average rising to 30.1 years over this period.
+This figure is 0.8 years above the average experienced throughout the 2010s.
+Among global regions, the the EU records the lowest average maternal age, ranking 38th out of 38.

 No data found for country code xxx.